turbo-sim/turboflow/paper.md

 which provides advanced equations of state for real-gas fluid analysis.
 The model accuracy and computational robustness have been demonstrated through comprehensive validation against experimental data.

-TurboFlow comes with comprehensive documentation, including installation guides, tutorials, detailed model descriptions and validation data.
+TurboFlow comes with comprehensive documentation, including installation guides, tutorials and detailed model descriptions.
 This extensive resource ensures that users can easily learn how to use the package and apply it effectively in their projects.
 For more details, visit the [documentation pages](https://turbo-sim.github.io/TurboFlow/).
 Additionally, the package includes preconfigured examples that demonstrate performance analysis and design optimization.
 These examples serve as practical guides and starting points for users to apply TurboFlow to their specific turbine projects.

-The package can be found in a [github repository](https://github.com/turbo-sim/TurboFlow) [$turboflow].
+The package can be found in a [github repository](https://github.com/turbo-sim/TurboFlow) [@turboflow].
 Through Github Actions, an automated test suite is included, which tests the functionality of performance analysis and design optimization, as well as all submodels, on both Windows and Linux operating systems.
 It enables continuous integration, ensuring that code changes are systematically tested and validated.
 This comprehensive testing framework provides confidence that the code works as expected, maintaining the reliability of the package with each update.